nlnzcollservices/podcast-collector/documentation/Proposal_for_Updates_to_Podcast_Processing_System.md

 - **Inclusion of additional 520 Field for episode numbering**:  puts episode number in a second 520 field subfield "a" (separate from the other 520 Field for the episode description).

 ### 4. Script Updates
+- **Main Script Modification**: Add and check function which is logging each spreadsheet line before deletion.
-- **Database models Script Modification**: Modify db structure to add columns for "245 Title" and "Episode numbering" variables.
+- **Database models Script Modification**: Modify db structure to add columns for "bib_title" and "bib_numbering" variables as well as "cataloguer"
 - **Data base handler Script Modification**: Modify db handler script to accommodate the new db columns for "245 title" and "Episode Numbering" in the spreadsheet.
 - **Harvesting script modification**: Modify the existing harvesting script to add rules for each title (which are currently in record making script), accommodate the new columns for "Date harvested" and "Episode Numbering" and "245 title" into the spreadsheet.
 Ensure that "245 title", "Episode number" and "Description" are writable back to db.
 - **Record making script modification**: remove rules for each title, use new "245 title" and "episode numbering" variables instead.
 Add new 520 field and "a" subfield for "episode numbering".
 - **Enhanced Logging**: Improve logging functionality to include details of the date harvested and episode numbering changes.

 ## Implementation Plan